 The majority of businesses use the internet, most likely to facilitate online transactions.
 This also means you have access to sensitive data belonging to your customers, which are vulnerable to cyber-attacks if you do not address your internet security.
 The Commerce Department’s National Institute of Standards and Technology has published a guide on Small Business Information Security.
 They make a number of recommendations such as:

 - Identify who has access to your business and do a background check.

-- Limit access using encryption, secure network access points, installing anti-virus software and firewalls, and set up web and email filters.
+- Limit access using encryption, secure network access points, installing anti-virus software and firewalls, use secure web gateways and set up web and email filters.